 In the massive world of publishing, where up to 1 million books are published every year,1 getting the word out about a book can be a herculean task.
 Ostensibly, that’s where review services come in, so today, we’re discussing the largest purveyors of those services: what they provide, how they provide it, and whether they’re worth an author’s time, money, and patience.

 First is Kirkus Reviews, which has been around in various forms since 1933.
 The services it offers are designed to help publishers, agents, librarians, and readers make decisions on purchasing, stocking, and listing.
-According to the Kirkus website, the company published over 10,000 reviews in 2015, and with an average website impression of 1.5 million per month,2 those reviews are being seen by an enormous variety of people, some of whom are undoubtedly looking for new authors to champion.
+According to the Kirkus website, the company published over 10,000 reviews, and with an average website impression of 1.5 million per month,2 those reviews are being seen by an enormous variety of people, some of whom are undoubtedly looking for new authors to champion.

 Once the review is complete, all rights are given to the author, including the decision to publish the review or not.
 If the author clicks the “Publish” button, the review is posted on the website and Kirkus allows the reproduction of that review in full for promotional use (including excerpting for the book’s cover).
 If a review is negative and the author decides not to publish it, “the review will never see the light of day.”4

 The magazine portion of Kirkus publishes only seventy indie book reviews per month, and there are mixed opinions about whether a positive review in the magazine or on the website will ever translate into sales.
 This means that authors need to do as much research as possible to gain a deeper understanding of the process and whether it might be right for them.